xiGUAwanOU/tech-note/cheatsheets/general/javascript-memory-leak-patterns.md

 keywords javascript, memory leak, garbage, collection labels javascript

-# JavaScript Memory Leak Patterns
+# JavaScript: Memory Leak Patterns
 Start from 2012, all of the main-stream web browsers have implemented "mark-and-sweep" algorithm for collecting garbages.

 So, it is said that: